lesleycw/f5xc-lab-101/lab2.rst

 #.
 Allow F5 Distributed Cloud to provide WAF protection for "internal" and/or "local" systems

-Exercise 1: Introduction to F5 Distributed Cloud AWS VPC Site
+Exercise 1: Introduction to F5 Distributed Cloud Azure vNet Site
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Start in F5 Distributed Cloud Console and find the "AWS VPC Sites" menu item.
+Start in F5 Distributed Cloud Console and find the "Azure vNet Sites" menu item.

    From the top left "Select service" and look under "All Services"->"Cloud and Edge Sites"
 #.
-Go to Manage > Site Management > AWS VPC Sites
+Go to Manage > Site Management > Azure vNet Sites

    .. image:: _static/menu-cloud-edge-sites.png
       :width: 75%

 #.
-Find the "student-awsnet" site
+Find the "student-azurenet" site

-   In this lab environment we have already deployed a shared AWS VPC Site that we will use in this lab.
-Click on the "student-awsnet"
+   In this lab environment we have already deployed a shared Azure vNet Site that we will use in this lab.
+Click on the "student-azurenet"

    You will be able to observe several metrics about the health of the site.

    .. image:: _static/student-awsnet-site-metrics.png

 #.
-Browse back to "AWS VPC Sites"
+Browse back to "Azure vNet Sites"

-   In this deployment an AppMesh node has been deployed into an existing VPC in our shared AWS lab environment.
+   In this deployment an AppMesh node has been deployed into an existing vNet in our shared Azure lab environment.

    AppMesh nodes can also be deployed into VMWare and KVM environments as well through a site registration process.